XenitAB/xenitab.github.io/docs/xks/operator-guide/networking.md

 To lower DNS query latency and a number of other [reasons](https://kubernetes.io/docs/tasks/administer-cluster/nodelocaldns/#motivation) we are using [NodeLocal DNS](https://kubernetes.io/docs/tasks/administer-cluster/nodelocaldns/) in XKS.

-NodeLocal DNS is a daemonset that runs on each node and creates a loopback interface on that node + a number of iptables rules that is defines how to intercept all the default DNS traffic on all pods on the node and instead of sending them to the central coreDNS the DNS request is handled by NodeLocal DNS.
+Node Local DNS is an application that runs on each node and creates a loopback interface on each node together with a number of iptables rules.
+The iptables rules intercepts all the DNS traffic from all pods that is sent to the clusters DNS server.

 #### Node Local DNS Configuration